purbon/slides-meetups-and-confs/ParentingProcesses/presentation/slide003.md

          / / / /_/ / /_/ / / /__(__  )  / __/ /_/ / /     / /_/ /_/ / /_/ / /_/ / /_/ /
         /_/  \____/ .___/_/\___/____/  /_/  \____/_/      \__/\____/\__,_/\__,_/\__, /
                  /_/                                                           /____/
         • What it means to be in software engineering today?
         • Numbers about parenting.
         • What are common expectations from society?
         • Startups and corporate company culture.
-        • What companies can, *should* do.
+        • What companies can and *should* do.